Solar Panel Cost Guide in Bryan, OH (2024 Update)

 EcoWatch's Bryan, OH Solar Cost FAQs

-The average cost of solar panels in Bryan is about $17,050 for a 5-kW system and $34,100 for a 10-kW system before the ITC, but the actual cost will depend on stuff like the type of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Bryan is about $17,050 for a 5-kW system and $34,100 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the kind of solar panels you want, what size system you need and how much energy you use.

 Should I lease or buy solar panels in Bryan?